Ada-C5/2048/README.md

   + How does scoring work?
     - When numbers are able to combine, the sum is added to the total score.
   + When do tiles enter the game?
-    - If movement is possible, when moved a new "2" tile enters the game. (noted: this is usually on the edge of the game board)
+    - If movement is possible, when moved a new "2" or "4" tile enters the game. (noted: this is usually on the edge of the game board)
   + How do you know if you've won?
     - The score of 2048 is reached on any ONE tile.
 Not combined score.
   +  How do you know if you've lost?